 Given the direction of national politics and headlines about

 Mark Sanford, John Ensign, and Arnold Schwarzenegger the pristine American institution of marriage, it got us wondering.
 Let’s say adultery makes a comeback.
 As a crime.
+In 2015.
 What state would be best situated to start churning the wheels of prosecution?
 With at least a dozen states still criminalizing adultery (Wisconsin and Michigan actually make it a felony), we found five states where lawyers can have some fun parsing the relevant statutes and possibly prosecuting the law.

 Illinois has a fine way of defining the crime of adultery, to wit: